The main purpose of the Historical Books is not to give “scientific history”, but “theological history”.

 Two very important aspects of this theological history demand more emphasis: the importance of the Covenant (“I will be your God and you will be my people” = God’s promise) but there is a big IF… namely, if you are faithful to the Covenant.

-All Kings, except three (e.g. Josiah) after Solomon were bad.
-Indeed, it was Solomon’s stupid way of ruling that led to the split of the United Kingdom into Israel (North) and Judah (South) in 931 BCE.
-Yet, despite all this, God remained faithful to his Covenant and brought it to fulfilment despite these unfaithful and sinful Kings.
+All kings, except three (e.g. Josiah) after Solomon were bad.
+Indeed, it was Solomon’s foolish way of ruling that led to the split of the United Kingdom into Israel (North) and Judah (South) in 931 BCE.
+Yet God still remained faithful to his Covenant and brought it to fulfilment despite these unfaithful and sinful kings.

 The Historical Books are, therefore, telling the story of how their infidelity led to one disaster after another, the Fall of Samaria in 722/1 and the Fall of Jerusalem (587/6).
 These books are subdivided into two main historical collections and some other books:

 The Deuteronomic History is made up by what the Jewish list calls “Former Prophets”.
 (Deuteronomistic History is a modern theoretical construct holding that behind the present forms of the books of Deuteronomy and Joshua, Judges, Samuel, and Kings, there was a single literary work).